williamouyang/okta.github.io/_source/_docs/api/resources/policy.md

 - Policy B has priority 2 and applies to members of the "Everyone" group.

 When policy is evaluated for a user, policy "A" will be evaluated first.
 If the user is a member of the "Administrators" group then the rules associated with policy "A" will be evaluated.
 If a match is found then the policy settings will be applied.
-If the user is not a member of teh "Administrators" group, then policy B would be evaluated.
+If the user is not a member of the "Administrators" group, then policy B would be evaluated.

 ### Policy JSON Example (Okta Sign On Policy)